jecki/DHParser/documentation_src/manuals/01_ebnf.rst

     1:16: Error (1010): '`]` ~' expected by parser 'list', but »; [7, 8], ...« found instead!
     1:28: Error (1010): '_EOF' expected by parser '_document', but », 10, ]...« found instead!

-Here, the parser stopped befere the end of the document, which shows that our resumption rules have been either incomplete or inadequate.
+Here, the parser stopped before the end of the document, which shows that our resumption rules have been either incomplete or inadequate.
 Let's turn on some debugging information to get a better insight into what went wrong::